Guest speaker Jesse Granger. presenting "Trips to Singapore & Indonesia".

 Deflasking orchid seedlings.

-TERRESTRIAL CULTIVATION & SEED PROPAGATION GROUPThe Seed Propagation Group meets once a month, usually on the first Saturday following the monthly meeting.
-Meetings are held at the Seed Propagation Group leader's home, where a propagation laboratory has been established for use by members.
-This is a hands on practical meeting where members can use a lamina flow cabinet in sterile conditions to propagate orchids from seed.
-Meanwhile other members discuss their successes, failures and techniques over afternoon tea.
-Apart from getting an opportunity to grow some orchids not readily available, the group also undertakes an important conservation role.
-By learning how to propagate difficult to grow species our knowledge contributes to the establishment of ex-situ populations which can help preserve them.
+TERRESTRIAL CULTIVATION & SEED PROPAGATIONThe society now has two facilities for terrestrial seed propagation.
+Richard Thomson has established a propagation laboratory in his home which he opens up for members to use, usually on the first Saturday afternoon following the monthly meeting.
+This group gives members an opportunity to grow terrestrial orchids not readily available through the tuber bank.
+These are hands on practical meetings where members can use lamina flow cabinets in sterile conditions to propagate orchids from seed.
+Meanwhile other members can observe and discuss techniques as well as their successes and failures.
 All members are welcome to attend the Seed Propagation Group meetings.
 The techniques of orchid seed propagation are not difficult, so come along to the meetings and learn the techniques in a friendly atmosphere, using the equipment provided.
 All orchids are protected.
-It is illegal to collect plant or seed material from orchids in the wild. |
+It is illegal to collect plant or seed material from orchids in the wild without a permit. |

 |